craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 1. Enter “Images” in the **Name** field <Poi label="A" target="newVolume" id="volumeName" />;
 1. Click the **Asset Filesystem** menu <Poi label="C" target="newVolume" id="volumeFsMenu" /> and select **Create a new filesystem…**;

-    Within the slideout that opens, provide these settings:
+    Within the filesystem creation slideout that opens, provide these settings:

     - **Name** <Poi label="D" target="newVolume" id="fsName" />: “Hard Disk”
     - **Files in this filesystem have public URLs** <Poi label="F" target="newVolume" id="fsHasPublicUrls" />: On/Enabled